Photo by ADS Portrait / Shutterstock.com

 If you travel, you’re already familiar with the little fees that can add up along the way.
-Some credit cards include an airline fee credit that you can use for those small purchases like luggage fees, seat fees and even in-flight snacks.
+Some credit cards include an airline fee credit that you can use for luggage fees, seat fees and even in-flight snacks, for example.
 This credit can save you hundreds of dollars.
-Check your card’s terms to see if it offers this credit.

 11. Global Entry or TSA PreCheck credit